openfaas/docs/docs/community.md

 * `#openfaas-cloud` - OpenFaaS Cloud development and help
 * `#inlets` - help, news and community for inlets - The Cloud Native Tunnel

+Fill out [this form to join](https://goo.gl/forms/SqpLSdyzVoOboRqs1).

+## Consulting and commercial users

 Consulting and priority support is available [for OpenFaaS Ltd customers](https://openfaas.com/support/).

-Fill out [this form to join](https://goo.gl/forms/SqpLSdyzVoOboRqs1).

 ## Community Insiders Program and GitHub Sponsors